 Nestled in the heart of the Great Smoky Mountains, you’ll find the award-winning Dollywood, a theme park that will satisfy any thrill junkie as well as entertain the younger set.
 While the park went through several name/ownership changes from its opening in the 1960s, it’s been operating as Dollywood since the 1986 season.
-Once considered a regional park, Dollywood now draws crowds from around the world and has nearly three million visitors annually.
+Once considered a regional park, Dollywood now draws crowds from around the world and has over three million visitors annually.

 The kids, especially Nick, have been begging to go to Dollywood for the past few years, so they were super excited to check out the park.
 While we go to Disney (World and Land) fairly often, the older kids love the bigger thrills and number of roller coasters at parks like Dollywood.

-Since Ellie wasn’t tall enough for this one, we mapped out our day while Jacob took the big kids and they all gave Lightning Rod two thumbs up!
+Since Ellie wasn’t tall enough for this one, we mapped out our day while Jacob took the big kids, and they all gave Lightning Rod two thumbs up!
 We could have used Parent Swap (more details to follow) in this situation so that both adults could ride, but I wanted to move on to something that the whole family could enjoy.

 Rockin’ Roadway was next on the to-do list since it was something that Ellie could ride, too.
 Ellie (and even the big kids!) had fun driving the classic cars around Jukebox Junction.